semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Ephemeral resources help ensure that your tests run consistently.
 Cloud-based CI/CD solutions run your code in clean and isolated environments.
 They are created on-demand and deleted as soon as the job has finished.

-As we've seen in chapter 1, containers allow us to use one environment in development, CI/CD, and production.
-There's no need to set up and maintain infrastructure or sacrifice environmental fidelity.
+As we’ve seen in chapter 1, containers allow us to use one environment in development, CI/CD, and production.
+There’s no need to set up and maintain infrastructure or sacrifice environmental fidelity.

 ### 3.1.4 Automate Everything

-This may seem obvious, but it’s worth repeating: automate everything you can.
+It’s worth repeating: automate everything you can.

 There are cases when complete automation is not possible.
-You may have customers who simply don't want continuous updates to their systems.
+You may have customers who simply don’t want continuous updates to their systems.
 There may be regulations restricting how software can be updated.
-This is the case for example in the aerospace, telecom, and medical industries.
+This is the case, for example, in the aerospace, telecom, and medical industries.

-But if these conditions do not apply and you still think that your pipeline can't be fully automated — you're almost certainly wrong.
+But if these conditions do not apply and you still think that your pipeline can’t be fully automated — you’re almost certainly wrong.

 Take a good look at your end-to-end process and uncover where you’re doing things manually out of habit.
 Make a plan to make any changes that may be needed, are automate it.